marten-seemann/base-drafts/draft-ietf-quic-transport.md

 ## Cryptographic and Transport Handshake {#handshake}

 QUIC relies on a combined cryptographic and transport handshake to minimize connection establishment latency.
-QUIC allocates stream 0 for the cryptographic handshake.
-Version 0x00000001 of QUIC uses TLS 1.3 as described in
+QUIC uses the CRYPTO frame {frame-crypto} to transmit the cryptographic handshake.
+Version 0x00000001 of QUIC uses TLS 1.3 as described in {{QUIC-TLS}}; a different QUIC version number could indicate that a different cryptographic handshake protocol is in use.

-{{QUIC-TLS}}; a different QUIC version number could indicate that a different cryptographic handshake protocol is in use.
+QUIC provides the cryptographic handshake with reliable, ordered delivery of data via the CRYPTO frame.
+In return, the cryptographic handshake provides QUIC

-QUIC provides this stream with reliable, ordered delivery of data.
-In return, the cryptographic handshake provides QUIC with:
+with:

 * authenticated key exchange, where